 Blockchain is all about tracking the movement of information, and so by its very design, it’s intended to be highly transparent, at least if you’re able to access the blockchain database storing the information.
 To establish transparency, however, you need a secure database that’s resistant to hacking.
 Blockchain technology stores information in a secure way that must also record any alterations made to a given blockchain, so that there’s a record of changes.

 For example, Bitcoin’s distributed ledger is publicly verifiable, even if you cannot directly see who is making a transaction.
 You can trace transactions in the cryptocurrency back over time and see where money has moved and to which accounts.
+(This is one way that legal authorities can trace cryptocurrency to those they suspect of cheating the taxman.)

-However, other blockchains may remain “permissioned,” meaning that users must be authorized to enter data or transact through the blockchain.
+However, other blockchains may remain private or “permissioned,” meaning that users must be authorized to enter data or transact through the blockchain.
 In these blockchains, users may remain fully anonymous and transparency is limited by those controlling the database.

 So while blockchain may allow transparency in its design, there are also questions of who has the ability to see a blockchain, who or what is observed and who does the observing.
 The answers to these questions — and blockchain’s transparency — depend on politics and power.